Serdar Berdimuhamedow

 In 2021, he became one of several deputy chairmen in the Cabinet of Ministers of Turkmenistan.
-Having won 73 percent of the vote in the 2022 Turkmenistan presidential election, considered to be neither free nor fair, he succeeded his father's 15-year-long authoritarian tenure as president.
+The next year, he won 73 percent of the vote in the country's presidential election, considered to be a sham election, succeeding his father's 18-year-long totalitarian tenure as president and making Turkmenistan the first modern country in Central Asia to be ruled by a dynastic system.

 Early career and education

-Serdar Berdimuhamedow was born on 22 September 1981 in Ashgabat.
+Serdar Berdimuhamedow was born on 22 September 1981 in Ashgabat, Turkmen SSR.
 He studied at Secondary School No. 43 in Ashgabat from 1987 to 1997.
 Between 1997 and 2001, he studied at the Turkmen Agricultural University, graduating as an engineer-technologist.

 From July to November 2001, he worked in the Directorate for Foreign Economic Relations of the Food Processing Association, followed by two years of mandatory military service.
 From 2003 to 2008, he worked again at the Food Processing Association in the fruit and vegetable department and in the non-alcoholic beer and wine department.

 Between 2008 and 2011, Berdimuhamedow studied at the Diplomatic Academy of the Russian Ministry of Foreign Affairs, earning a diploma in international relations.
 During this period he was also assigned to the Turkmen Embassy in Moscow as counselor of embassy.
 From 2011 to 2013, he studied at the Geneva Centre for Security Policy, earning a post-graduate degree in European and international security affairs.
 He was concurrently assigned to the Turkmen Mission to the United Nations in Geneva as a counselor of embassy.

 From August to December 2013, he served as head of the European Department of the Turkmen Ministry of Foreign Affairs.
 From 2013 to 2016 he was deputy director of the State Agency for Management and Use of Hydrocarbon Resources.
 From 2016 to 2017 he was chairman of the Department of International Information of the Turkmen Ministry of Foreign Affairs.

 On 18 August 2014, Serdar Berdimuhamedow defended a dissertation at the Turkmen Academy of Sciences to earn the degree of candidate of science.
 In July 2015, he was awarded a doctorate in technical sciences.

 He was often styled as "the son of the nation" by state media in Turkmenistan.

 Military service

-Berdimuhamedow served two years of mandatory military service from 2001 to 2003.
-On 27 October 2017, Berdimuhamedow was promoted from the rank of major to lieutenant colonel.
+Serdar served two years of mandatory military service from 2001 to 2003.
+On 27 October 2017, he was promoted from the rank of major to lieutenant colonel.
 His promotion ceremony was broadcast on national television.
 His branch of service is unknown, but on 7 March 2021, he was shown on national television in uniform wearing the shoulder patch of the Armed Forces of Turkmenistan.
 The same video showed him wearing shoulder boards indicating the rank of colonel, and the decree awarding him the honorary title of "Defender of Homeland Turkmenistan" referred to him as a colonel.
 On 26 January 2023 the Mejlis of Turkmenistan adopted a resolution promoting Serdar Berdimuhamedov in his role as "supreme commander-in-chief of armed forces" to the rank of general of the army.